22 Latest Social Media Trends That You Should You Follow in 2023

 Platforms like Snapchat, Instagram, and Facebook allow users to try on hundreds of different filters to click images or create videos or share them across, including updating profile pictures with brand logos or mascots.

-Top technology players are making VR gears available to users at an affordable price, which allows them to enjoy an immersive gaming experience.
+Top technology players are making VR gear available to users at an affordable price, which allows them to enjoy an immersive gaming experience.
 Facebook offers a feature called “Facebook Spaces,” where up to 3 people can interact using a VR device.

 There are still many improvements required in the VR and AR arena, and people are already up to it.
 Hopefully, in the future, VR and AR technology will become wholly mainstream and enhance the user experience by many folds.